 - J.P.
 Morgan Chase, Bank of America, Société Générale, UBS, Wachovia Bank, and many other of the world’s leading financial institutions, as they prevailed before the New York Court of Appeals in their challenge to the $5 billion restructuring of MBIA Insurance.

 - BP and its directors, as they prevailed in multiple appeals before the U.S. Court of Appeals for the Fifth Circuit arising out of the Deepwater Horizon explosion and the ensuing Gulf of Mexico spill.
-The court of appeals repeatedly affirmed the dismissal of various shareholder, derivative and other class actions.
+The Court of Appeals repeatedly affirmed the dismissal of various shareholder, derivative and other class actions.
 S&C recently secured a dismissal of all of the derivative litigation and persuaded the court in the securities class action to dismiss the class-action claims of non-U.S. shareholders and deny class certification to the longer of two proposed classes—dramatically reducing the potential exposure for BP.
 In September 2015, the U.S. Court of Appeals for the Fifth Circuit affirmed the denial of class certification and in May 2016 S&C convinced the Supreme Court not to take plaintiffs’ appeal.